makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP14.md

 Going by the critical nature of the work done by the Collateral Onboarding Core Unit (COB), sufficient funds need to be provisioned in order to guarantee the success of the Maker ecosystem Dai supply in the long run.

+Much of this budget template comes from the Protocol Engineering Core Unit and Sustainable Ecosystem Scaling Core Unit.
+Thanks for breaking ground and doing the heavy lifting!

 ### Core Unit ID

 Collateral Onboarding Core Unit